manaschakrabortty/todo-list/README.md

-# todo-list
-USING HTML CSS AND JS
+# todo-list (USING HTML CSS AND JS)

-This project contains a simple TODO application It has the following features -

-Anyone can create a todo
+This project contains a simple TODO -list It has the following features - Anyone can create a todo
   Anyone can see their existing todos
   Anyone can mark a todo as done